sbsud/stream-lab/docs/phase1-notes.md

 chose double for phase 1; the correct financial type is Avro decimal logical type → BigDecimal → Flink DECIMAL(18,4); the reason is accumulation error in summation, not the cosmetic display expansion

+Compiles-in-IDE-fails-in-build — two-arg Random.nextInt(origin, bound) is JDK 17+, the build was pinned to Java 8, IDE used the project SDK.
+"Compiles in IDE, fails in Maven" = different language levels..
 Determinism verified by diffing two runs — identical except event_time, which is correct because event time is wall-clock and shouldn't be seeded. lateness and field values draw from one sequence, so reproducibility holds within a config but not across configs.